phoenixframework/phoenix/C_routing.md

 Path helpers are functions which are dynamically defined on the `Router.Helpers` module for an individual application.
 For us, that is `HelloPhoenix.Router.Helpers`.
 Their names are derived from the name of the controller used in the route definition.
 Our controller is `HelloPhoenix.PageController`, and `page_path` is the function which will return the path to the root of our application.

 That's a mouthful.
 Let's see it in action.
 Run `$ iex -S mix` at the root of the project.
-When we call the `page_path` function on our router helpers with the the `Endpoint` or connection and action as arguments, it returns the path to us.
+When we call the `page_path` function on our router helpers with the `Endpoint` or connection and action as arguments, it returns the path to us.

 ```elixir
 iex(4)> HelloPhoenix.Router.Helpers.page_path(Endpoint, :index)